 No. The scheme works because it's your bike and you are riding it to work (generating your tax break) - you cannot get a bike for anybody else.

 However, it is worth noting that you can get more than 1 bike on the scheme as long as they are both for your commute.
-For example, if you need a hybrid for regular commuting and a folding bike for city meetings, or a bike for summer and a bike for winter, it's acceptable to get both at once.
-An example that would not be acceptable would be the requesting of both a gents and a ladies bike (for instance).
+For example, if you need a hybrid for regular commuting and a folding bike for city meetings or a bike for summer and a bike for winter, it's acceptable to get both at once.
+An example that would not be acceptable would be an applicant requesting 2 bikes where 1 bike is not for them.